tpwo/pg-latex/README.md

 ## Structure and conventions

-The below diagram describes all important parts of the template.
+Below diagram describes all important parts of the template.
 You should also take a look at the notes in the example chapter which describes how to add figures, tables, and citations along with some good practices.
 It's a good idea to analyze both the raw TeX, and the